So what exactly is omega-3, and why do we need it?

 But remember, that’s the minimum recommended amount of omega-3 to maintain general good health.
 If you were hoping that omega-3 would benefit your health, you’d need to eat far more than this.
 Take blood pressure, for example.
 The approved health claim for omega-3 suggested by the European Food Safety Authority (EFSA) for normal blood pressure is 3,000mg of EPA and DHA per day, ten times the amount!

 And even if you somehow managed to eat wild salmon twice a day, there’s also the worry about the amount of environmental toxins this could expose you to, such as mercury and heavy metals.

-Need more convincing?
-Our guide to the benefits of Omega 3 will show you why fish oil deserves its rightful place among your supplements.
+Our guide to the benefits of omega-3 will show you why fish oil deserves its rightful place among your supplements.

 An independent advisory body, the EFSA works with our own UK Food Safety Agency along with the European Commission, the European Parliament and all other EU member states to provide scientific advice on anything to do with the food chain.
 When it comes to saying that a certain nutrient will benefit a particular health condition, they’re always cautious about what claims they’ll approve.

 So what do the EFSA say specifically about omega-3 benefits?
 They currently approve the health claims for the following conditions...

 Five great reasons to take omega-3

 There are many different types of fatty acids that belong to the omega-3 family, but EPA (eicosapentaenoic acid), DHA (docosahexaenoic acid) and ALA (alpha-linolenic acid) are the three types you hear about most often, because they’re the most useful to our bodies.